deluxebrain/dotfiles-ALSO-DEPRECATED/config.dotfile/powerline/README.md

 ## Usage

-Powerline is activated and configured at the user level within their .bashrc dotfile.
+Powerline is activated and configured at the user level within the `.bashrc` dotfile.

-Running Powerline from a root shell means either configuring the root user .bashrc dotfile or elevating to a root shell without taking on the root user context.
+Running Powerline from a root shell means either configuring the root user `.bashrc` dotfile or elevating to a root shell without taking on the root user context.
 The latter is done as follows:

 ```sh
 # Basically equivalent to sudo bash